modalitysystems/modalitysoftware-docs/twa/Reports/Reporting-Basics.md

 Reprorts are either day report or month reports, you can't mix and match in a signle report

+"users" will always include any guests in totals

+where used, members, owners and guests are explicit

 # In development/aspirational